 The following extract from Arthur Young's 'Agricultural Survey of Sussex,' edit.
-1793, though familiar to many, will probably be new to more, and may be appropriately introduced in this place.
+1793, though familiar to many, will probably be new to more, and may be appropriately introduced in this place. (p.13.
+Of the Weald.)

-[P. 13.
-Of the Weald.]
 "Respecting the soil of this district, I shall set down a short account of what I had a more immediate opportunity of seeing, by observing the gradation in the surface-earth and mineral beds for above a hundred feet under ground at Ashburnham Furnace.
 The soil of Penhurst is gravelly to an indeterminate depth.
 At the bottom of the Earl of Ashburnham's park, sandstone is found, solid enough for the purposes of masonry.
 Advancing up the hill, the sand rock is twenty-one feet in thickness, but so friable as easily to be reduced to powder.
-On this a marl immediately sets on, in the different depths of which the ironstone comes on regularly in all the various sorts, as follows:
+On this a marl immediately sets on, in the different depths of which the ironstone comes on regularly in all the various sorts as follows:

-Provincially called the twelve foots, because so many feet distant from the first to
+1. Small balls.
+Provincially called the twelve foots, because so many feet distant from the first to the last bed.

-- 1. Small balls. { so many feet distant from th the last bed. - 2.
-Grey limestone.
-What is used as a flux.
+2. Grey Limestone What is used as a flux.

-3. Foxes.
+- 3. Foxes

-4. Riggit.
+- 4. Riggit

-5. Bulls.
+- 5. Bulls

-6. Caballa balls.
+- 6. Caballa balls.

-7. Whiteburn. { What Tripoli, properly calcined and

-treated, is made of.
+7. Whiteburn

-8. Glouts.
-9. Pity.
+- 8. Glouts - 9.
+Pity

 "This is the order in which the different ores are found.
-Advancing on, I - crossed a valley where the mineral bed seems entirely broken, and the sandstone sets on.
-At the distance of something above a mile, the ironstone is again seen . . . another intervention of sand; and then, at low water, when the tide goes out, the beds of ironstone appear regularly on the shore-an indisputable proof that, however the appearances of the surface may vary, the substrata continue the same.

-"In taking the range northwardly from the bottom of Ashburnham Park, for twelve miles at least, the strata are nearly the same, there being no material irregularity of surface that does not partake of sandstone, marl, ironstone, and sand again at the top.....
-The limestone and ironstone generally rise very near the surface, often within three feet The appearance of the ironstone above forty feet under the surface is different; certainly not so good, being coarser......
+Advancing on, I crossed a valley where the mineral bed seems entirely broken, and the sandstone sets on.
+At the distance of something above a mile, the ironstone is again seen ... another intervention of sand; and then, at low water, when the tide goes out, the beds of ironstone appear regularly on the shore - an indisputable proof that, however the appearances of the surface may vary, the substrata continue the same, there being no material irregularity of surface that does not partake of sandstone, marl, ironstone, and sand again at the top The limestone and ironstone generally rise very near the surface, often within three feet The appearance of the ironstone above forty feet under the surface is different; certainly not so good, being coarser.
 The fact certainly is, that ironstone diminishes in goodness from depth."

-Ashdowne Forest.-The only furnace shown for this district in Budgen's map is "New Furnace."
-The Roman works at Maresfield were immediately contiguous to the forest.
+ASHDOWNE FOREST.
+The only furnace shown for this district in Budgen's map is "New Furnace".
+The Roman works at Maresfield were immediately continuous to the forest.

-Balcombe.-Norden mentions this place in his enumeration of the woods destroyed by the furnaces.
-There is, near the railway tunnel, a place called Cinder Banks, consisting of an immense deposit of scoriæ.

-Battel.-Budgen's map shows Beach Furnace, near Netherfield, in this parish.
+BALCOMBE.
+Norden mentions this place in his enumeration of the woods destroyed by the furnaces.
+There is, near the railway tunnel, a place called Cinder Banks, consisting of an immense deposit of scoriae.
+BATTEL.
+Budgen's map shows Beach Furnace, near Netherfield, in this parish.
 There were probably other works towards Sedlescombe.
-The public-house at Netherfield is called "The Gun," a somewhat common sign in the iron district.
+The public house at Netherfield is called "The Gun", a somewhat common sign in the iron district.

-Beckley.-The works were situated near the road leading to Brede.
+BECKLEY.
+The works were situated near the road leading to Brede.
 The cannon and chimney-backs made here were principally exported from Rye.
 From the information of W. Holloway, Esq., it appears that a person now living, aged seventy-four, perfectly remembers having seen, when a boy, the hammer and bellows of Beckley furnace only remaining.